VMess1/nc_pipeline/README.md

 ```

-<p align="justify">To use the pipeline, the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) must be installed and the OLTPCredentials and OLAPCredentials must be stored in AWS Secrets Manager.</p>
+<p align="justify">To use the pipeline, the <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html">AWS CLI</a> must be installed and the OLTPCredentials and OLAPCredentials must be stored in AWS Secrets Manager.</p>

 ## Contributors
 * Tom Avery [@averz87](https://github.com/averz87) 🧮